Yemenite Jews

-Yemenite Jews, also known as Yemeni Jews or Temanim (יהודי תימן; اليهود اليمنيون), are a Jewish diaspora group who live or once lived in Yemen and their descendants who maintain their customs.
+Yemenite Jews, also known as Yemeni Jews or Temanim (יְהוּדִי תֵּימָן; اليهود اليمنيون), are a Jewish diaspora group who live or once lived in Yemen and their descendants who maintain their customs.
 After several waves of persecution, the vast majority of Yemenite Jews emigrated to Israel in Operation Magic Carpet between June 1949 and September 1950.
 Most Yemenite Jews now live in Israel, with smaller communities in the United States and elsewhere.
 As of 2024, reputedly only one Jew, Levi Marhabi, remains in Yemen.
 However, Ynet cited local sources stating that the actual number is five.

 Yemenite Jews observe a unique religious tradition that distinguishes them from Ashkenazi Jews, Sephardic Jews, and other Jewish groups.
 They have been described as "the most Jewish of all Jews" and "the ones who have preserved the Hebrew language the best".
 Yemeni Jews are considered Mizrahi or "Eastern" Jews.
 However, they differ from other Mizrahis, who have undergone a process of total or partial assimilation to Sephardic law and customs.
 While the Shami Yemeni Jews did adopt a Sephardic-influenced rite, this was primarily due to it being forced upon them, (Note: Rabbi Shalom ben Aharon Ha-Kohen Iraqi would go to a different Yemenite synagogue each Shabbat with printed Sephardic siddurim, requesting that the congregation pray in the Sefardic nusach and forcing it upon them if necessary (Yosef Kapach, Passover Aggadta, p.
 11).
 See also Baladi-rite Prayer.) and did not reflect a demographic or general cultural shift among the vast majority of Yemenite Jews.